omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 description, and often also sample images for each one.

-The IDE contains a number of built-in chart templates, but the user can add their own, too.
-Custom chart templates live in the ``charttemplates`` folder of every project, and are available in analyses in the same project and all projects that depend on it.
+The IDE contains a number of built-in chart templates, but the user can add their own too.
+Custom chart templates live in the ``charttemplates`` folder of every project and are available in analyses in the same project and all projects that depend on it.

 Exporting a Chart as Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^